This includes advising us on:

 Dr Heather Bryant – Union for International Cancer Control

-Sir Trevor has developed national programmes for the provision of comprehensive cardiovascular care, including the development of community based primary prevention cardiovascular, healthy lifestyle and wellness programmes.
+Sir Trevor has developed national programmes for the provision of comprehensive cardiovascular care, including the development of community-based primary prevention cardiovascular, healthy lifestyle and wellness programmes.
 He has played a leading role locally, regionally and internationally in efforts aimed at slowing the epidemic of chronic non-communicable diseases.

-Professor Hassell has received many awards, including the appointment to the Order of Barbados as a Knight of St Andrew in recognition of his outstanding contribution to the medical profession.
+Sir Trevor has received many awards, including the appointment to the Order of Barbados as a Knight of St Andrew in recognition of his outstanding contribution to the medical profession.

-Hasan Hutchinson is the Director General of the Office of Nutrition Policy and Promotion at Health Canada.
-As the focal point for public health nutrition within the federal government, the Office’s main functions include dietary guidance, food and nutrition surveillance, research and data analysis, health promotion and public health nutrition policy.
+Hasan Hutchinson is Director General of the Office of Nutrition Policy and Promotion at Health Canada.
+As the focal point for public health nutrition within the federal government, the Office’s main functions include dietary guidance, food and nutrition surveillance, research and data analysis, health promotion, and public health nutrition policy.

 Previously, Dr Hutchinson was Associate Director of the Institute of Nutrition, Metabolism and Diabetes at the Canadian Institutes of Health Research (CIHR).
 Before working in the public service, he was a faculty member in the Department of Neurology and Neurosurgery at McGill University.
 Dr Hutchinson has a PhD in Quantitative Genetics and an ND in Naturopathic Medicine.

 Dr Klepp has published over 250 papers in peer-reviewed journals, primarily in adolescent health promotion, nutrition and HIV/AIDS prevention.
-He has coordinated and served as investigator on many European Union research projects, and has extensive research experience from Eastern and Southern Africa.
-Since 2008 Dr Klepp has been involved in WHO efforts to reduce non-communicable diseases, and has chaired the WHO EURO Member State network on reducing marketing pressure on children.
+He has coordinated and served as investigator on many European Union research projects, and has extensive research experience from eastern and southern Africa.
+Since 2008, Dr Klepp has been involved in WHO efforts to reduce non-communicable diseases, and has chaired the WHO EURO Member State network on reducing marketing pressure on children.

 He served as chair of the Norwegian National Council on Nutrition and Physical Activity, and chaired research programmes on public health within the Norwegian Research Council.
 From 2010–11, Dr Klepp was President of the International Society of Behavioural Nutrition and Physical Activity.

 Feisul Idzwan Mustapha is a public health doctor, currently engaged in the prevention and control of non-communicable diseases (NCDs), with a special focus on diabetes and obesity.
-At the Disease Control Division of the Ministry of Health Malaysia, his main roles include policy and programme development, and strategic implementation of interventions for the prevention and control of NCDs.
+At the Ministry of Health Malaysia, his main roles include policy and programme development, and strategic implementation of interventions for the prevention and control of NCDs.
 His most recent work is the development of the National Strategic Plan for Non-Communicable Diseases (NSP-NCD) 2016–2025.

 Dr Peeters is interested in bringing objectivity and equitability to strategies aimed at tackling the rapidly escalating rates of obesity in Australian communities.
 She leads a team of public health researchers who aim to build the evidence base for public health policy regarding the prevention of obesity and obesity-related diseases such as diabetes and cardiovascular disease.
-During the past decade her research, both in Netherlands and Australia, has focused on obesity and the relationship between increasing weight and loss of life expectancy, links with disease and disability, and the implications for socioeconomic inequalities in health.
+During the past decade, her research, both in Netherlands and Australia, has focused on obesity and the relationship between increasing weight and loss of life expectancy, links with disease and disability, and the implications for socioeconomic inequalities in health.

 Dr Peeters is a National Health and Medical Research Council Career Development Awardee and previous VicHealth Research Fellow.
-Dr Peeters has recently been awarded the prestigious IASO Andre Mayer Award for 2014 and a Churchill Award (2014).
+Dr Peeters has been awarded the prestigious IASO Andre Mayer Award for 2014 and a Churchill Award (2014).

-Dr Rayner is also Chair of Sustain: the alliance for better food and farming and Chair of its Children’s Food Campaign in the UK.
+Prof Rayner is also Chair of Sustain: the alliance for better food and farming and Chair of its Children’s Food Campaign in the UK.
 He is a trustee of the UK National Health Forum, Chair of the Nutrition Expert Group for the European Heart Network based in Brussels and a member of the Scientific Advisory Panel of the International Obesity Task Force.
 He is also an ordained priest in the Church of England.